nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/location_assistance.rst

 Location assistance options
 ===========================

-.. _CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_CELL:
+Check and configure the following library options that are used by the sample:

-CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_CELL - Configuration for using cell based location as a location assistance method nRF Cloud estimates the location of the device based on the cell neighborhood.
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_CELL` - nRF Cloud estimates the location of the device based on the cell neighborhood.

-.. _CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_AGPS:

-CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_AGPS - Configuration for using A-GPS as location assistance method nRF Cloud provides A-GPS assistance data and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M server.
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_AGPS` -  nRF Cloud provides A-GPS assistance data and the GNSS-module in the device uses the data for obtaining a GNSS fix, which is reported back to the LwM2M server.

-.. _CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_EVENTS:

-CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_EVENTS - Configuration for using events from :ref:`lib_lwm2m_client_utils` library for sending assistance requests
-   Disable this option if you provide your own method of sending the assistance requests to the LwM2M server.
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_LOCATION_ASSIST_EVENTS` - Disable this option if you provide your own method of sending the assistance requests to the LwM2M server.

-.. _CONFIG_LWM2M_CLIENT_UTILS_NEIGHBOUR_CELL_LISTENER:

-CONFIG_LWM2M_CLIENT_UTILS_NEIGHBOUR_CELL_LISTENER - Configuration for using a listener from :ref:`lib_lwm2m_client_utils` library for populating the cell neighborhood
-   Disable this option if you provide your own method of populating the LwM2M objects (ID 10256) containing the cell neighborhood information.
+* :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_NEIGHBOUR_CELL_LISTENER` - Disable this option if you provide your own method of populating the LwM2M objects (ID 10256) containing the cell neighborhood information.